 Use a High-Quality, Professional Photograph

 Before your website visitor reads the words on your page, their eye is drawn to your image.
-Although smart phones have off-the-hook cameras with high-tech lighting, focusing, and editing capabilities, they don’t have the skill of a professional photographer who knows how to pose you for head shots and retouch your images with cutting edge editing software.
+Although smartphones have off-the-hook cameras with high-tech lighting, focusing, and editing capabilities, they don’t have the skill of a professional photographer who knows how to pose you for headshots and retouch your images with cutting-edge editing software.

 Research photographers in your area.
 View their portfolio as each artist is different.
-Read ratings and reviews online, and then reach out to that photographer for tips and tricks for how to prepare for your photoshoot.
+Read ratings and reviews online, and then reach out to that photographer for tips and tricks on how to prepare for your photoshoot.

-Ask for multiple images so you have a variety to choose from.
-Select an image that looks like you currently look, and that’s warm, friendly, and inviting.
+Ask for multiple images, so you have a variety to choose from.
+Select an image that looks like you currently look and that’s warm, friendly, and inviting.